heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. The little man discourses from behind the armchair while juggling.
-"According to Islamic tradition, Ashmedai was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
+Ȣ. "My name?"
+The little man looks puzzled, then mounts the back of the armchair like a lectern and begins discoursing.
+"In Islamic tradition, Ashmedai was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
 Rabbinic lore holds similarly that he was bound with special chains on which Solomon had written the name of God."